FeatureBaseDB/featurebase/transaction.md

 fails.
 The coordinator only reaches out to active nodes, so if the cluster is in DEGRADED, things can still continue.

-If an node is down and comes back up it needs to synchronize its state with the coordinator (unimplemented).
+If a node is down and comes back up, it needs to synchronize its state with the coordinator (unimplemented).

 There is a separate TransactionManager and TransactionStore